mszostok/codeowners-validator/docs/gh-action.md

 The best is to run this as a cron job and not only if you applying changes to CODEOWNERS file itself, e.g. the CODEOWNERS file can be invalidate when you removing someone from the organization.

+> **Note**
+>
-> **Note**: To execute `owners` check you need to create a [GitHub token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/#creating-a-token) and store it as a secret in your repository, see ["Creating and storing encrypted secrets."](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+> To execute `owners` check you need to create a [GitHub token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/#creating-a-token) and store it as a secret in your repository, see ["Creating and storing encrypted secrets."](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
 Token requires only read-only scope for your repository.

 <!--- example repository when failed -->